The International Trade Blog International Sales & Marketing

 - Find partners who have experience working with Japan.
 Your freight forwarder and banker should have documented experience working with the country.

-The best thing about exploring export opportunities in Japan is knowing you don’t need to go it alone.
+The best thing about exploring the opportunities to export to Japan is knowing you don’t need to go it alone.
 You can rely on assistance from your in-country allies, including the U.S. Commercial Service office, trade missions and chambers of commerce.

 Sponsored by state and local trade offices as well as commercial service offices, trade missions are a great way to get introduced to and network with contacts.
 Check into them.

-The ITA is an excellent resource to help you combat problems.
-Staff at the ITA are resident experts in advocating for U.S. businesses of all sizes.
+The ITA is an excellent resource to help you combat trade problems.
+ITA staff are resident experts in advocating for U.S. businesses of all sizes.
 They customize their services to help solve your trade dilemmas as efficiently as possible.
-If you find yourself caught in an unfair international trade situation, the ITA is a valuable resource that may expeditiously help you understand and solve your problems.
-The ITA makes it easy to report a problem by submitting your report online.
+The ITA makes it easy to report a problem, allowing you to submit your report online.

-Chambers of commerce may be a way to help you when exporting to Japan.
-Learn more about various chambers in our article, The Chamber of Commerce Role in Exporting.
+Chambers of commerce may be a resource when exporting to Japan.
+You can learn more about various chambers and how they can help smooth the way for your export activities in our article, The Chamber of Commerce Role in Exporting.

 Tips for Entering the Japanese Market

-- Be respectful of Japanese culture.
-This is not only useful, it is largely required of those wanting to export to Japan successfully.
+Be respectful of Japanese culture.
+This is not only useful, it is largely required of those wanting to know how to export to Japan successfully.
 Japanese society is complex, structured, respectful of age, hierarchical and group-oriented.
 Gift-giving is expected in business situations, and it's important to take a long-term approach to business relationships founded on high expectations of excellence in product and service quality.

 Export Document Requirements for Japan